 - Women of advanced maternal age

 - Suspected chromosomal, genetic or birth defects

 If you have a known blood clotting disorder, have a history of blood clots or have a history of prior pregnancy complications (including miscarriage), you may benefit from risk assessment and screening at the country’s only Pregnancy Coagulation Clinic directed by a dedicated hematologist and maternal fetal medicine specialist.

-Our Maternal Fetal Care Center utilizes a high-tech, high-touch approach.
-Unlike many heath centers, we provide a complete array of maternal care services to our high-risk patients.
+Our Maternal Fetal Care Center and Fetal Concerns Center utilize a high-tech, high-touch approach to addressing complications and concerns of pregnancy and newborns.
+Unlike many health centers, we provide a complete array of maternal care services to our high-risk patients.
 Many maternal/fetal medicine doctors see patients by referral only; they typically see patients only a few times during the patient’s pregnancy and leave the bulk of care to the patient’s obstetrician.
 Our dedicated high-risk OB clinic provides a full scope of prenatal care.
 We don’t just manage the high-risk aspects of your pregnancy; we also talk to you about labor, birth, infant-feeding options and contraception.